RamkumarRamaselvan/TaskManagement/README.md

         *Start the JSON server on port 3001 by running npx json-server --watch db.json --port 3001, which will serve the mock backend data from db.json.
         *Once both servers are running, the React app will be available at http://localhost:3000 and the JSON server at http://localhost:3001.

-if you want to change the JSON server post goto package.json change the "proxy" port and also please change the
+if you want to change the JSON server post goto package.json change the "proxy":"http://localhost:3001" port and also please change the
 "scripts": {
     "json-server": "npx json-server --watch db.json --port 3001" }